-If the opportunity arises, the Manager may offer a representative cross-section to NN Bank or another related entity in order to provide liquidity to the Fund.
+If the opportunity arises, the Manager may offer a representative cross-section to Venn Hypotheken B.V. or another related entity in order to provide liquidity to the Fund.
 However, the Manager is not obliged to proceed with such an offer.
 The offer will not automatically lead to acceptance; the counterparty has no acceptance obligation.
-The Fund's investment profile can not change as a result of such a transaction, and the sale must be in the interests of the current participants.
+The Fund's investment profile must not change as a result of such a transaction, and the sale must be in the interests of the incumbent participants.